GeminiDRSoftware/astrodata/README.md

 BSD 3-clause license through AURA astronomy.
-This package is based upon the [Openastronomy packaging guide](https://github.com/OpenAstronomy/packaging-guide) which is licensed under the standard BSD 3-clause licence.
+This package is based upon the [Openastronomy packaging guide](https://github.com/OpenAstronomy/packaging-guide) which is licensed under the standard BSD 3-clause license.
 See the LICENSE file for more information.